CHRISCARLON/herding-cats/README.md

 >[!IMPORTANT]
 > THIS IS A WORK IN PROGRESS

-## Project Objectives
+# Purpose

-The aims of this project are to:

-    1. Create a basic python library to explore and interact with the UK's open data catalogues.
+The aim of this project is simple, **create a basic python library to explore and interact with the UK's open data catalogues**.

-    2. Provide regular snapshots of the overall health and compositioin of the UK's open data catalogues.

 ## Examples of UK Open Data Catalogues